Robert Wilson (British Army officer, born 1777): Military life

-During the Peninsular War he organized Portuguese soldiers into the Loyal Lusitanian Legion.
+During the Peninsular War he organised Portuguese soldiers into the Loyal Lusitanian Legion.
 During the British retreat from the Iberian peninsula in January 1809, Wilson refused to comply with the withdrawal and instead decided to oppose the incoming 9,000-man corps commanded by the French General Pierre Belon Lapisse.
 He installed half of his 1,200 Lusitanian Legion in the fortress of Almeida and arranged the rest in a thin screen.
 He then harried the opposition with such remorseless energy that Lapisse, convinced he was confronted by a far more numerous enemy, switched entirely to the defensive.
 In summer 1809, Wilson's Legion again formed an important part of the Anglo-Portuguese network of advance posts and was placed on the Spanish frontier to provide early warning of French moves while the British commander Wellington advanced on Oporto.
 In Wellington's advance on Talavera in spring 1809, Wilson's Lusitanians again formed a valuable flank guard.
 Although heavily outnumbered, they managed to stop Marshal Victor's advance into Portugal by partially blowing up the bridge at Alcantara.
 In the aftermath of the Battle of Talavera, when the French General Victor and his corps threatened to cut Wellington's forces off from the south, Wilson's small flank column of 1,500 men surprised Victor's 19,600 men from the north.
 In the face of this unclear threat, Victor panicked and precipitously withdrew to Madrid.
 On 12 August 1809, Wilson with 4,000 men, including two battalions of the Legion, was defeated by French forces under Marshal Michel Ney at the Battle of Puerto de Baños.
 Facing treble the number of French, Wilson nevertheless managed to maintain his position for nine hours.
 He lost nearly 400 men while inflicting 185 casualties on the French.

 Wilson returned to Russia in 1812 as a liaison officer joining and describing in detail Kutuzov's campaign against Napoleon, showing that he was a sharp observer, an experienced general but also a British politician during the events of Napoleon's disastrous retreat from Moscow.
 In addition he assisted in the November 1815 escape of the Bonapartist Lavalette from Paris.